Timsword/Timsword/README.md

 ### Hi there 👋
-🔭 I’m currently working on about ASP.NET and Angular.
+🔭 I’m currently working on about API technologies with ASP.NET and Angular.

 <!--